Composting advice and training

 Rod Weston is a Master Composter and an enthusiastic composter.
 He has 5 compost bins (3 daleks, a Green Johanna, an Aerobin 400) and a Green Cone food digester together with four wormeries (one an indoor model), a separate dog poo wormery plus a desk-top wormery to illustrate talks and demonstrations.
 He won the NWLDC Green Footprints Award for Individuals and Families in 2011, appeared in "Mr Bloom Out and About" in 2014.
 In addition to composting at home he was a allotment composter and has served as Chairman of his local allotment society, East Midlands Regional Representative and Vice Chairman of the National Allotment Society.

-He runs the Composting Demonstration site at University of Leicester Botanic Garden, with a colleague, and previously operated "Compost Corner" the Composting Display at Snibston Discovery Park.
-He is a member of the Community Composting Network and is a regular speaker at Garden Clubs, U3A groups and allotment societies etc.
+He has managed Composting Demonstration site at University of Leicester Botanic Garden, with a colleague, and previously operated "Compost Corner" the Composting Display at Snibston Discovery Park. and is a regular speaker at Garden Clubs, U3A groups and allotment societies etc.

 Sessions are also offered to schools etc. These include Compost Creatures and making Rotbots.
 Over 1200 Rotbots (a compost bin in a bottle) were made in one weekend when Mr Blooms Big Day Out came to Leicester in 2013.